FluentLenium/FluentLenium/README.markdown

 click("#create-button")
 ```

-This will click on all the visible fields returned by the search.
+This will click on all the enabled fields returned by the search.

 ### Clear
 ```java
 clear("#firstname")
 ```

-This will clear all the visible fields returned by the search.
+This will clear all the enabled fields returned by the search.

 ### Submit
 ```java
 submit("#account")
 ```

-This will submit all the visible fields returned by the search.
+This will submit all the enabled fields returned by the search.

 ### Double click
 ```java